 (a) Regular Meetings.
 The regular business of the Club for the transaction of ordinary business shall be held at a date and time each month and a place as may be fixed by the Executive Committee.

 (b) Special Meeting.
-A special meeting of the Club may be held at any time upon the call of the President or upon the call of the Executive Committee, or upon demand in writing, stating the object of the proposed meeting, and signed be not less than 20% of the members entitled to vote.
-Notice of the time, place and oby vote of the remaining members of the Committee.
-However, if more than one vacancy exists, a special meeting of the Club shall be called and new officers shall be elected to fill the vacancies until the date of the next annual meeting as provided in paragraph (a) above.
+A special meeting of the Club may be held at any time upon the call of the President or upon the call of the Executive Committee, or upon demand in writing, stating the object of the proposed meeting, and signed by not less than 20% of the members entitled to vote.
+Notice of the time, place, and vote of the remaining members of the Committee.
+However, if more than one vacancy exists, a special meeting of the Club shall be called, and new officers shall be elected to fill the vacancies until the date of the next annual meeting as provided in paragraph (a) above.

 (g) The officers of the Club shall maintain individual membership in the National Rifle Association for their tenure in office.